odin-lang/odin-lang.org/content/docs/overview.md

 * `\UNNNNNN` - hexadecimal 24-bit Unicode character UTF-8 encoded (6 digits)

 ### Numbers

-Numerical literals are written similar to most other programming languages.
-A useful feature in Odin is that underscores are allowed for better readability: `1_000_000_000` (one billion).
-A number that contains a dot is a floating point literal: `1.0e9` (one billion).
-If a number literal is suffixed with `i`, it is an imaginary number literal: `2i` (2 multiply the square root of -1).
+Numerical literals are similar to most other programming languages.

+* Underscores (`_`) are allowed in numbers for better readability: `1_000_000_000` (one billion).
+* A number with a dot is a floating point literal: `1.0e9` (one billion).
+* A number literal suffixed with `i` is an imaginary number literal: `2i` (2 multiply the square root of -1).
+* Binary literals are prefixed with `0b`.
+* Octal literals are prefixed with `0o`.
-Binary literals are prefixed with `0b`, octal literals with `0o`, and hexadecimal literals with `0x`.
-A leading zero does not produce an octal constant (unlike C).
+* Hexadecimal literals are prefixed with `0x`.
+* A leading zero does not produce an octal constant (unlike C).

-In Odin, if a number constant can be represented by a type without precision loss, it will automatically convert to that type.
+If a number constant can be represented by a type without precision loss, Odin automatically converts it to that type.

 ```odin
 x: int = 1.0 // A float literal but it can be represented by an integer without precision loss
 ```

-Constant literals are "untyped" which means that they can implicitly convert to a type.
+Constant literals are "untyped", meaning they can implicitly convert to a type.

 ```odin
 x: int // `x` is typed of type `int`
 x = 1 // `1` is an untyped integer literal which can implicitly convert to `int`
 ```

 ## Variable declarations

 A variable declaration declares a new variable for the current scope.

 ```odin
 x: int // declares x to have type `int`
 y, z: int // declares y and z to have type `int`